michael-r-odea/Green_ODea_2022/README.md

 Single-cell RNA sequencing data from Hammond et al. (2019) can be obtained from the NIH GEO database (GSE121654).
 Single-cell RNA-sequencing data from Zhong et al. (2018) can be obtained from the NIH GEO database (GSE104276).

-Requires R version ≥3.6.
+R version 4.1 was used for this analysis.
 Python version 3.7 was used for generating stacked violin plots.
 See packages.txt file for required packages.